 Colby College Museum of Art, Waterville, Maine: Ski resorts are a big reason for visiting Maine when the weather cools, but the Colby College Museum of Art offers cultural motivation for exploring northern New England.
 Five wings with 38,000 feet of exhibition space connect guests with parts of the college’s 8,000 works, including pieces by American artists such as Winslow Homer and Georgia O’Keeffe.
 The collection also includes Greek and Roman antiquities, European art and early Chinese art.
 It’s open Tuesday through Sunday.
 Admission is free.

-Harvard Museum of Natural History, Cambridge, Mass.: Exhibits at the Harvard Museum of Natural History highlight everything from Asian wildlife specimens to rare minerals and gemstones.
+Harvard Museum of Natural History, Cambridge, MA: Exhibits at the Harvard Museum of Natural History highlight everything from Asian wildlife specimens to rare minerals and gemstones.
 And you don’t want to miss the “Glass Flowers” exhibit, featuring hundreds of plant models so realistic it’s hard to believe they’re made of glass.
 Admission is free for Massachusetts residents with proof of residency Sundays, from 9 a.m. to noon, and Wednesdays, from 3 to 5 p.m., and includes access to the adjacent Peabody Museum of Archaeology and Ethnology.
-Otherwise, admission is $15 for adults, $10 for children and students.
+Otherwise, admission is $15 for adults; $10 for children and non-Harvard students with ID.

 Penn Museum, Philadelphia: Penn Museum is a common name for the University of Pennsylvania Museum of Archaeology and Anthropology.
 It’s the nation’s largest university museum, and exhibits include artifacts from ancient Rome, Greece and Japan.
 Guests encounter items like the 4,500-year-old jewelry of a Mesopotamian queen, one of the world’s oldest wine vessels and everything in between.
 Admission is $15 for adults; 10 for college students with IDs and children ages 6-17.

-Yale Peabody Museum of Natural History, New Haven, Conn.: A massive brontosaurus skeleton and the opportunity to touch a 100-million-year-old fossil are two highlights of this museum.
+Yale Peabody Museum of Natural History, New Haven, CT: A massive brontosaurus skeleton and the opportunity to touch a 100-million-year-old fossil are two highlights of this museum.
 Guests can also enjoy aboriginal bark paintings, dioramas of North America and southern New England, and pieces of moon rock.
-Admission is $13 for adults, $6 for children, and free for Yale University students.
+Admission is $13 for adults; $6 for children; and free for Yale University students.
 Stop by the Yale University Art Gallery and the Yale Center for British Art while you’re in town.
 They’re both free.